I’ll help you with:

 - HUMAN RIGHTS VIOLATIONS and what to do (Bullying/Hazing/PIMPING)

 - RELATIONSHIP ISSUES complicated by work stress, PTSD, professional goals, finances.

-Sydney Ashland is a Medical Practice Consultant and Certified Professional Coach with 20+ years experience using her unique, Rapid Pattern Integration Technique and proven business strategies to effect permanent change in physicians’ lives.
+Sydney Ashland is a Medical Practice Consultant and Trauma Recovery Coach with 20+ years experience using her unique, Rapid Pattern Integration Technique and proven business strategies to effect permanent change in physicians’ lives.

 Welcome!
 Prior to launching my private consulting practice in 2004, I worked in healthcare administration setting up Hospitalist programs, writing policy and procedures for hospitals, coordinating and overseeing project management for the offices of chief medical officer and chief of staff.
 In addition, I have personal entrepreneurial experience spanning the full life cycle of a company from start-up, to scale, to sale.
 I specialize in medical practice development and workplace strategies for physicians, medical students & medical professionals worldwide.